Efforts on to retrieve woman's body from under debris of partially collapsed Gurugram building | Law-Order

 The Gurugram district administration also instituted a probe into the collapse of roofs of the drawing rooms of flats one below another.

-Gurugram MP and Union Minister Rao Inderjeet Singh will visit Chintel Paradesio on Saturday.
+Gurugram MP and Union Minister Rao Inderjeet Singh, who was scheduled to go to Chintel Paradiso on Saturday, could not visit, the district administration informed.

 Chintels India Managing Director Prashant Solomon had said in a tweet,''This is an extremely unfortunate incident and we have taken it very seriously as the safety of our residents is our utmost concern.
 Upon preliminary investigations, we have come to know that the mishap occurred during renovation work by a contractor being carried out by a resident in his apartment.''
 According to him, the company had conducted a structural audit last year in the wake of complaints regarding the project.